OpenSlides/openslides-backend/docs/actions/user.save_saml_account.md

     is_active: boolean,
     is_physical_person: boolean,
     member_number: string,
-    /// meeting related data can be given.
+    // Additional meeting related data can be given.
 See below explanation on meeting mappers.
 }
 ```